algorandfoundation/specs/dev/crypto.md

     under msgpack key `s`.

 - A sequence of positions, under msgpack key `pr`.
-The sequence defines the order of the participant whose signature is being revealed. i.e \newline _PositionsToReveal_ = [IntToInd(coin$_{0}$),...,IntToInd(coin$_{numReveals-1}$)]
+The sequence defines the order of the participant whose signature is being revealed. i.e

+  _PositionsToReveal_ = [IntToInd(coin$_{0}$),...,IntToInd(coin$_{numReveals-1}$)]

+where IntToInd and numReveals are defined in the [technical report][compactcert], section IV.

 Note that, although the state proof contains a commitment to